drgriffis/pyemblib/README.md

 ```

 ## Feedback
-Please report any issues you encounter to the (Github Issues page)[https://github.com/drgriffis/pyemblib/issues]!
+Please report any issues you encounter to the [Github Issues page](https://github.com/drgriffis/pyemblib/issues)!